EvgeniiaS/Causal-Identification-Framework/README.md

 | Nov 1-26 baseline | 1,871 USD/day |
 | BF window mean | 4,241 USD/day |

-*Ground truth is defined as PS lift minus organic donor lift — structurally aligned with SC logic.
-See writeup for discussion of this caveat.*
+*Ground truth is defined as PS lift minus organic donor lift.
+This definition is aligned with SC logic and therefore favors donor-based methods; see writeup for discussion.*

 ---